 The Fanbase: Unknown, but fans of Miller’s art will likely take a look at the book once it is published and look to the series to visually capture his unique style.

-Everything we know so far: Netflix is producing a 10-part series alongside Wheeler and Miller’s final revisions of the novel.
+Everything We Know So Far: Netflix is producing a 10-part series alongside Wheeler and Miller’s final revisions of the novel.
 Both are attached to the project as executive producers, alongside Zetna Fuentes, who will also direct the first two episodes.
-In September of 2018, 13 Reasons Why’s Katherine Langford was cast in the lead as Nimue.
-Other cast members include Barry‘s Devon Terrell, Vikings‘ Gustaf Skarsgard, and Ozark‘s Peter Mullan.
+In September 2018, 13 Reasons Why’s Katherine Langford was cast in the lead as Nimue.
+Other cast members include Barry‘s Devon Terrell, Vikings‘ Gustaf Skarsgård, and Ozark‘s Peter Mullan.
 Production began in March, but no release date has been set.